With any rental property, some type of damage is inevitable when you rent it out to a tenant. However, not all damage is alike.

 Inspections & Photos

-During the move-in process, you and your tenant should walk through the unit to document the condition of the unit.
+When the tenant moves in, you and your tenant should walk through the unit to document the condition of the unit.
 Consider taking photos and videos to record existing damages or wear and tear.
 Do the same during the tenant move-out.
 In doing so, you will be able to compare the unit before and after.
 This helps to estimate any damages beyond normal wear and tear.

 If severe damages are present in the move-out photos, landlords can create an itemized list of how much will be spent on repairs.